Louis-Liu-one/Mine-Sweeper/README.md

 There are three Python files and some GIF pictures in this game.

 ### Python Files
-* `minesweeper.py` The main file.
+* `main.py` The main program.
 Open the window and play.
+* `minesweeper.py` The major file.
+The core of the game.
 * `minehelper.py` The documents above are in this file.
 Create a window and include the documents.
 * `manyinputdialog.py` Dialog which can ask many kinds of inputs, such as int, string, file or choose.